kimpenn/VisCello/README.md

 saveRDS(clist, "inst/app/data/clist.rds")
 ```

-Note that you can save `clist.rds` to any place if you don't want to deploy VisCello on ShinyServer.
+Note that you can save `clist.rds` to any place (recommend same folder with eset.rds and config.yml for each study) if you don't want to deploy VisCello on ShinyServer.
 But if it is for deploy, you need to save to `inst/app/data/`.

 Now all the data required to run cello has been preprocessed.